Dronningens Tværgade 5: Construction

 The site was originally part of the extensive garden of the Gyldensten Mansion which reached all the way from Bredgade to Store Kongensgade along the south side of Dronningens Tværgade.
 The house was named after Jean Henri Huguetan, Count Gyldensteen.

 In 1793, part of the garden was divided into three long, narrow lots and sold off for redevelopment.
 The current building was constructed in 1794 together with the adjacent buildings at No. 7 and No. 9 by the master builders Hans Ondrup (1751–1814) and A. Giedde.

 19th century

 The property was acquired by general trader (sadsmægler) Jacob Jacobsen (1752–1827).
 At the time of the 1801 census, he resided in the building with his wife Charlotte Elisabeth Christiane (née Bang), their three children (aged seven to eleven) and his mother Ragnild Jacobsen.
-Christiane Jacobsen, Jacobsen's widowed sister, shared one of the other apartments with the office clerk Frederik Daniel Eegholm, a caretaker, three maids and the students Frederik Sigfried Vogt (1888–1855) and Hans Henrich Vogt.
-Frederik Sigfried Vogt would later become a diplomat.
-He was the father of sculptor and landowner Gundo Seiersfred Vogt.
+Christiane Jacobsen, Jacobsen's widowed sister, shared one of the other apartments with the office clerk Frederik Daniel Eegholm, a caretaker, three maids and the students Frederik Sigfried Vogt (1788–1855) and Hans Henrich Vogt.
+Frederik Sigfried Vogt would later become a diplomat, and was the father of sculptor and landowner Gundo Seiersfred Vogt.

 The property was listed in the new cadastre of 1806 as No. 275.
 It was at that time still owned by Jacobsen.
 His daughter Augusta Wilhelmine Jacobsen (1802–1844) married military officer and mathematician Carl Ludvig Bendz.